New York City Cops (song): Background and release

 "New York City Cops", written in response to the 1999 killing of Amadou Diallo by four plainclothes police officers, was released along with "Hard to Explain" as a double A-side single on June 25, 2001, through RCA Records in Australia and Europe.
 Both tracks would later be included on their debut studio album, Is This It (2001).
-The song features the refrain "New York City cops, but they ain’t too smart."
+The song features the refrain "New York City cops, they ain’t too smart."
 Since the American CD had not been released yet, the song was removed after the September 11 attacks.
 The band did so after they witnessed the "valiant response" of the city's police department during the tragedy, feeling that it would be "wrong to release it during these highly sensitive times".
 They replaced the song with the newly recorded "When It Started".
 The vinyl release retained the original track list, due to its release falling on September 11, 2001.